 The HKD is also one of the safest currency, which is currently undervalued as it is pegged against the USD at an internal fixed rate of HKD 7.80 = USD 1 since 1983.

-This does not only provide protection and certainty against currency volatility, in an eventually USD freefall due to a US financial collapse, the Hong Kong Monetary Authority could let the Hong Kong dollar fluctuate freely or at least revaluing it, ensuring your purchase power.
-If this happen, the HKD could skyrocket.
+This does not only provide protection and certainty against currency volatility, in an eventually USD freefall due to a US financial collapse, but the Hong Kong Monetary Authority could also let the Hong Kong dollar fluctuate freely or at least revaluing it, ensuring your purchase power.
+If this happens, the HKD could skyrocket.

 Hong Kong banks are FATCA compliant under an IGA Model 1 concluded between both jurisdictions in 2014.
 Hong Kong will start its first exchanges of information for tax purposes under OECD’S AEOI framework in 2018.